 #2 - Outdoor Research Foray Rain Jacket

-You may be eyeing for a waterproof jacket that does not only have good protection features but also has good outer features.
-I personally also would want a jacket that can spice up my wardrobe without having to worry about looking “too much”.
+You may be eyeing for the best waterproof running jackets that not only have good protection features but also has good outer features.
+I personally also would want a waterproof running jacket that can spice up my wardrobe without having to worry about looking “too much”.

 This multipurpose Outdoor Research Foray Rain Jacket has two zips along the sides that could transform the jacket into a poncho-style outwear.
 This gives superior protection when you’re engaging in outdoor activities, while still being able to be breathable to give you enough comfort that you need.

 To enjoy your lengthy training or trips, this jacket has a dual-pull adjustable hood and a hand and chest pocket for your valuables.
 A catch, isn’t it?
 Moreover, this is only 0.96 pounds and is lightweight, easing your worries when packing!